Savannah cat

-The Savannah is a breed of hybrid cat developed in the late 20th century from crossing a serval (Leptailurus serval) with a domestic cat (Felis catus).
-This hybridization typically produces large and lean offspring, with the serval's characteristic large ears and markedly brown-spotted coats.
+The Savannah is a breed of hybrid cat developed in the late 20th century from hybridisation of a serval (Leptailurus serval) with a domestic cat (Felis catus).
+This hybridisation typically produces large and lean offspring, with the serval's characteristic large ears and markedly black spotted coats.
 F1 and F2 male Savannahs can be very large, and in 2016 an F2 male attained a world record for tallest cat at 48.4 cm.
-Show-eligible F4–F5 cats range from 5.0 to 8.2 kg however, comparable in size to other large domestic cat breeds such as the Maine Coon or Norwegian Forest cat.
+However, show-eligible F4–F5 cats range from 5.0–8.2 kg, and therefore comparable in size to other large domestic cat breeds such as the Maine Coon or Norwegian Forest cat.

 History

-On April 7, 1986, Judee Frank crossbred a male serval, belonging to Suzi Wood, with a Siamese domestic cat to produce the first Savannah cat, a female named Savannah.
+On 7 April 1986, Judee Frank hybridised a male serval, belonging to Suzi Wood, with a Siamese domestic cat to produce the first Savannah cat, a female named Savannah.
 That first Savannah was bred with a Turkish Angora male and gave birth to viable F2 kittens in April 1989.
 In 1996, Patrick Kelley and Joyce Sroufe wrote the original version of the Savannah breed standard and presented it to the board of The International Cat Association (TICA).
-In 2001, the board accepted it as a new registered breed, and in May 2012, TICA accepted the Savannah as an eligible championship breed.
+In 2001, the board accepted it as a new registered breed, and in May 2012, TICA granted the Savannah with championship status (for F4 and later generations).